 From this first session, the therapist sought to move from “problem talk” and reframe dialogue strategically with the question: “What do you still like about your relationship?”
 Here, the therapist was looking for exceptions, times when the problem did not rule their marriage, and strengths in their relationship that they can build on.

-In that session, the couple responses indicated that positive changes were occurring, and the therapist supported the changes outlined by the Mary and John.
+In that session, the couple's responses indicated that positive changes were occurring, and the therapist supported the changes outlined by Mary and John.
 Even more, the therapist tried to help the couple to see that these changes were meaningful and significant.
 Steps were also taken to highlight the changes by asking the couple for more details.

 The therapist sought to consolidate these changes by encouraging the couple to be specific in their answers.
 She also posed questions about what the couple needed to do to maintain the changes, and build on the changes in the future.

-The second focus in these sessions centered on reviewing the previous week’s homework assignments.
+The third focus in these sessions centered on reviewing the previous week’s homework assignments.
 The couple's tasks were designed to help them to repeat exceptions and observe what happened.
-The objective was to encourage the Mary and John to continue whatever they were doing at the time when they experienced exceptions.
+The objective was to encourage Mary and John to continue whatever they were doing at the time when they experienced exceptions.

 The couple did not complete one part of the homework they were given in the second session.
 They explained that they found this challenging, as it required them to work together in planning the budget for the month.
 The therapist reassigned the homework to the couple for the next session.
-The emphasis was on teamwork , which required effective communication and negotiation.
-This would result in prioritizing of the items on the budget through dialogue and compromise.
+The emphasis was on teamwork, which required effective communication and negotiation.
+This would result in prioritizing the items on the budget through dialogue and compromise.